 This Vegan Coffee Cake is a moist, buttery vanilla cake filled with sweet cinnamon sugar and topped with a crunchy walnut cinnamon streusel.

-All you need to make this vegan coffee cake batter are:
+All you need to make the vegan coffee cake batter are:

 - Soy Milk or any non-dairy milk you love, like almond milk, oat milk, or coconut milk.